AivanF/factorio-Mining-Drones-Remastered/readme.md

 # Final notes

 Hope you will love my mod 😊 Bug reports are welcome, feature and compatibility requests may be also considered.
-You can write here in Discussions or [in Discord](https://discord.gg/7QCXn35mU5).
+You can write [in mod's Discussions](https://mods.factorio.com/mod/Mining_Drones_Remastered/discussion) or [in Discord](https://discord.gg/7QCXn35mU5).

 The mod is based on [Mining Drones by Klonan](https://mods.factorio.com/mod/Mining_Drones), but I immersed deeply in the code to create the most comprehensive version of original Klonan’s mod providing great balance and many improvements listed above.
+There was [an interesting discussion on Reddit](https://www.reddit.com/r/factorio/comments/13u2eb6/mining_drones_20_remastered/).

-Partially it's similar to my previous mod [Mining Drones improved Tech](https://mods.factorio.com/mod/Mining_Drones_Harder) which was a separate patch, while this one is a fork due to it allowed much more improvements.
+Partially it's similar to my previous mod [Mining Drones improved Tech](https://mods.factorio.com/mod/Mining_Drones_Harder) which was a separate patch with recipe change only, while this one is a fork due to it allowed much more improvements.

-For other modders: I make this mod maximally extensible and compatible.
+For other modders: I make MD2R maximally extensible and compatible.
-- If you make a patch (like new skins for drones), you can set both original mod and MD2R as optional dependencies as both use the same internal entities names.
+- If you make a patch (like new skins for drones), you can set both original mod and MD2R as optional dependencies.
+Both use the same internal entities names, except drones: their names got changed from `ore_name.."mining-drone"..ind` to `ore_name"-mining-drone-"..ind` but I recommend to better use `shared.get_drone_proxy_name(ore_name, ind)`
 - If you cannot make a patch and need to fork, let's discuss, I'm open to expand API (`external interface`) to allow more customisability by patch mods.

 # Marketing!